ousatov-ua/dns-filtering/README.md

 Config is `/usr/local/etc/unbound/unbound.conf`.

-Please pay attention that by default `Unbound` will use root hints to resolve DNS names: this approach gives the best privacy.
+Please pay attention that by default `Unbound` will use root hints to resolve DNS names: this approach gives the best privacy but less security.

 If you want to use forwarders, please uncomment the appropriate section.